vijay-sam57/google-homepage/README.md

-# google-homepage
+# Google-Homepage
-The Odin Project assignment to create a replica of Google Homepage
+Static Google Homepage - Assignment for The Odin Project.